 Cat ringworm (Dermatophytosis) is not really a "worm," but rather a fungal disease of the skin, hair, and nails.
-It is highly contagious and should be treated as soon as it is discovered.
+It's highly contagious to other pets and to humans and should be treated as soon as it's discovered.

 This fungal disease is called "ringworm" because of its circular shape when it appears in humans.